SamFratantonio/IT1025Fall2020FullTerm/Lab6B/readme.md

 * Who was Tim Berners-Lee and why did he create the W3C?'
   * He's the co-founder and CTO of Inrupt.com and also the founder of the W3C.
 The point of the W3C is to create a standard for the internet to ensure that all of the websites and browsers are compatible with each other.

-* Pick a "standard" of your choice and explain why it is important.
+* Pick a "standard" of your choice and explain why it is important.\
+  * The web design and applications standard is important because it sets standard languages for all websites to use, which makes them compatible and ensures that's not something we'll have to worry about.
+Imagine if some websites only worked on some browsers.

 * What is the purpose of Hypertext Markup Language in Web Programming?
   * It's literally what the webpages themselves are written in, the part of a web page that you see was written in HTML.